Exemptions to the entry ban for professionals in the cultural and creative sectors

 - A cultural or creative organisation draws up a letter of invitation for the professional in question.
 This letter indicates that the above-mentioned conditions have been met.
 It also indicates that a specific form of collaboration has been agreed upon.

 - The organisation must submit this letter of invitation to the FPK, together with a document setting out why the professional’s visit is necessary.
-Submitting the letter of invitation (in Dutch only) can been done digitally, provided that the signed original remains available for verification.
+The letter of invitation (in Dutch only) can be submitted digitally, provided that the signed original remains available for verification.

 - The FPK assesses the application for exemption, if necessary in consultation with another one of the central government culture funds.

-- The host organisation sends their letter of invitation and the FPK’s statement to the professional in question.
+- The host organisation sends their letter of invitation and the entry statement to the professional in question.
 This can be done digitally, provided that the signed original remains available for verification.